New Teaching Soroban Loan Scheme and Tutorial Videos

 Please contact firstname.lastname@example.org for more information or to request a loan.

-*Applications other educators or organisations who support mathematics teaching may be eligible.
+*Schools must cover postage costs only.
+Applications from other educators or organisations who support mathematics teaching may be eligible.
 Please email email@example.com for further information.
 Please note we are unable to loan teaching soroban to parents.

 Soroban Teaching Resources